Vollpension impacts!

 Mehr lesen

-In 2017, according to Statistics Austria, 29% of all women older than 65 were at risk of poverty.
-The reasons for the often low pension income for women were, among other things, a low earned income in general, as well as a lack of contribution periods due to child-rearing and unpaid housework.
+In 2023, according to Statistics Austria, about 30% of women over 65 were at risk of poverty.
+Reasons for the often lower pension income of women include generally lower earnings, more frequent part-time work, and missing contribution periods due to child-rearing and unpaid household or caregiving work.

-Those affected by old-age poverty are often very lonely.
-People with low incomes are unfortunately very often excluded from social activities.
-They cannot afford to meet friends in a café or take part in sports courses.
-Additionally, people who are retired face more difficulties in changing their financial situation because they have fewer chances on the labour market and are dependent on their pension payment amount.
+Those affected by old-age poverty are often also lonely.
+People with low incomes are frequently excluded from social activities.
+They cannot afford to meet friends in a café or participate in sports or leisure programs.
+Moreover, it is more difficult for retirees to change their financial situation, as they have fewer opportunities in the labor market and depend on the level of their pension.

-So there is a strong relationship between old-age poverty and old-age loneliness.
+There is therefore still a strong connection between old-age poverty and loneliness in later life.

 Older people and loneliness